Cookies on the Healthspan site

 'Good' cholesterol helps to control the amount of bad cholesterol in your blood by transporting excess LDL cholesterol from your arteries to your liver for removal.

-Your balance of 'good' and 'bad' cholesterol is one factor influencing your risk of heart disease, and it's important to be aware of, says Dr Sarah Brewer.
+Your balance of 'good' and 'bad' cholesterol is one factor influencing your risk of heart disease, and it's important to be aware of this balance.

-It's not just the total level of cholesterol, LDL or HDL cholesterol that's important, but your balance of IDL, VLDL and lipoprotein(a), aka: 'non-HDL' cholesterol.
+It's not just the total level of cholesterol or the ratio of LDL to HDL cholesterol that's important, but your balance of IDL, VLDL and lipoprotein(a), aka all the 'non-HDL' cholesterol types.

 There are a variety of genetic, health and lifestyle factors that can raise your cholesterol levels, including:

-If you're worried about your genetic risk of high cholesterol, have been diagnosed with, or your GP has advised your cholesterol is rising, try these simple hacks to lower your risk naturally:
+If you're worried about your genetic risk of high cholesterol, have been diagnosed with high cholesterol, or your GP has advised your cholesterol is rising, try these simple changes to lower your risk naturally:

 Move regularly... to keep your heart and circulatory system healthy.
 Aim for a minimum of 150 minutes of moderate exercise per week – aka 30 minutes per day.
 Or, 75 minutes of vigorous exercise such as running, swimming or cycling, plus resistance training to strengthen muscles and joints on two additional days.

 Lose weight... in order to maintain a healthy weight, your BMI should be between 18.5 and 24.9.
-While eating a healthy balanced diet and exercising regularly have their own benefits, they also mean a reduction in risk of type 2 diabetes when combined with weight loss: aka, a lower risk of heart disease.
+Although eating a healthy balanced diet and exercising regularly have their own benefits, they also mean a reduction in risk of type 2 diabetes when combined with weight loss.

 Quit smoking... by visiting www.smokefree.gov, now.